 Mouse symbolizes that “nothing is insignificant in this universe”.
 What is important is, one should know how to utilize them effectively.
 Don’t ignore the small.
 Size makes no difference.
 Mouse also symbolizes the darkness of night.
 Mouse can see well in the dark.
 As Lord Ganesha’s vehicle mouse signifies an object that leads man from darkness to light.

-Commonsense and Problem solving skills
+Commonsense and Problem solving skills:

 Using one of his tusks when his quill got broken while scripting Mahabharatha.
 Commonsense prevails in life.
 In fact with His presence of mind Lord Ganesha is indirectly responsible for origin of the famous temple of Sri Ranganatha Swamy at Sri Rangam (Tamilnadu) and that of Lord Shiva at Gokarna (Karnataka).